Introduction to Statistical Thought

 Another unusual aspect is the use of statistical software as a pedagogical tool.
 That is, instead of viewing the computer merely as a convenient and accurate calculating device, the book uses computer calculation and simulation as another way of explaining and helping readers understand the underlying concepts.
 The book is written with the statistical language R embedded throughout.
 R and accompanying manuals are available for free download from http://www.r-project.org.

-Here is a copy of the book review from JASA, December, 2006.
+Here is a copy of a book review from JASA, December, 2006.

-Introduction to Statistical Thought is not finished yet, but is sufficiently complete to be used as a course text by knowledgable instructors.
-Material will be added.
-Corrections will be made.
+Introduction to Statistical Thought is not finished, and probably never will be, but is sufficiently complete to be used as a course text by knowledgable instructors.
+Material will be added and corrections will be made.
 Let me know your suggestions and any errors you find.
 And please let me hear about your experience reading the book or using it as a text.

 Introduction to Statistical Thought is available for free download.
 Because it is not handled by a commercial publisher, it will not be advertised as most commercial texts are.
 Therefore it must rely on word of mouth.
 If you like it, please let others know.
 If you don't like it, please let me know, especially if you can say why.
 I don't promise to adopt your suggestions but I do promise to take them seriously.